SuleimanFarah/sunpy/Home.md

 Past Programs

 * [[ESA Summer of Code in Space]] is the ESA Summer of Code program.
-Sunpy is applying for support in 2013, following participation in 2011 and 2012.
+Sunpy has gotten support in 2011, 2012, 2013 and 2014.
 * [[Google Summer of Code]] is the Google Summer Of Code program.
-SunPy participated in 2013 for the first time in 2013, and was successful.
+SunPy participated in 2013 for the first time and 2014.
+Being both very successful years.

 # The SunPy Project Organisation
 [[All the info|SunPy Organisation Information]] regarding to SunPy formation as an organisation, including minutes of meetings